nicorichard/redux-persist-transform-include-defaults/README.md

 # redux-persist-transform-include-defaults

 When rehydrating, spread the reducer's defaults before restoring the object.

-Includes new properties without a migration.
+ - Includes new properties without a migration.

-## Usage
+## Quickstart

 ### With Helper